replicatedhq/replicated-docs/docs/intro-replicated.md

 Replicated kURL allows application vendors to create a custom Kubernetes distribution to share with their users.
 Vendors can share their kURL distribution with users as a URL for installation in online environments, or as a downloadable package for installation in air gapped environments.

 kURL has a built-in integration with KOTS through its KOTS add-on.
-With this integration, users can run a kURL installation script in their virtual machine (VM) or bare metal server that both creates a cluster and automatically installs KOTS in the cluster.
-Clusters installed with kURL are called _embedded clusters_.
+With this integration, users can run a kURL installation script in their virtual machine (VM) or bare metal server that creates a cluster and then automatically installs KOTS in the cluster.
+Clusters created by kURL are called _embedded clusters_.

 For information about how to install applications on embedded clusters, see [Installing with kURL](/enterprise/installing-embedded-cluster).
 For information about how to create a specification for kURL, see [Creating a Kubernetes Installer](/vendor/packaging-embedded-kubernetes).